aashi291/team15-SDLC-AUG_Batch/README.md

 |8| Unexpertise in any language | Helping the team members with the language they don't know |
 |9|De-motivation at any point | Motivating each other and working as a TEAM |

+## Programming Language and Build With
+### Following were used in Project
+-   C Language
+-   Visual Studio Code
+## Tools
+### Following were used to design UML Diagrams
+-   Lucidchart

+## How to Run
+### - On Linux
+1. Type following commands in terminal
+   - sudo apt update
+   - sudo apt install build-essentials
+2. Open the terminal in Implementation folder.
+3. Run the following command
+   - make
+   - make run
+### - On Windows
+1. Follow [this](https://code.visualstudio.com/docs/languages/cpp) tutorial to install gcc compiler to your windows machine.
+2. Open the project Implementation directory inside command prompt.
+3. Run the following commands inside command prompt
+   - make
+   - make run

 ## Sample Output